rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 [^atonment]: In this essay, I do not discuss what humanity "should do" with gene-editing, and I have attempted to control for my optimism in my forecasts on people's attitudes towards human gene-editing.

 [^shortcuts]: I operate within the results produced by my initial searches, and haven't considered what fraction of the research landscape I am covering, which means I'm not sure how much I am missing.
 I did not spend much time learning about gene-editing before writing this, and I did not completely read all the relevant research I came across (I did, however, indicate the extent I engaged with each relevant piece of research).
 I admit my forecasting analyses are likely missing many considerations.
 More on my shortcuts can be found in the overview.
+The articles I looked at could be accused of being cherry picked.

 [^epistemic_confidence]: I would be very surprised if someone scanned the same research literature and came to a different conclusion on people's attitudes towards human gene-editing.
 I would not be too surprised if someone's forecasts on the questions I have written differed a fair amount from mine (+/- 20%[^forecast]), both at the time of me submitting this and in the future.